The Neighbors: Income

 shape the culture of a place.

-In the Kamehameha Hwy / Paleka Rd neighborhood, 31.1% of the working population is employed in
+In the Kamehameha Hwy / Paleka Rd neighborhood, 31.8% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 25.6% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

-and important to understand: places with concentrations of residents of one or
+and important to understand: places with concentrations of people of one or

 In the Kamehameha Hwy / Paleka Rd neighborhood in Kaneohe, HI, residents

 most commonly identify their ethnicity or ancestry as Asian (26.5%).